ProphetManX/iBatisRaised/README.md

 ## Work in Progress
 This is going to be a pretty big effort on my part, but I am hopeful I can get this working soon enough and people (at least myself) will be able to use this project for a more controllable ORM.

+# ...Nevermind
+for now at least.
+I don't have the time or gumption to go through and re-write the functional parts to work in the NetStandard framework.
+Currently you can reference iBatisNet45 within NuGet.